annaduan09/econ4225/homework1.md

     5             57.4%              $170,314
 ---------------------------------------------------

-Table: Share of total household labor income and mean labor income by quintile
+Table: Share of labor income and mean labor income by quintile

 ## Question 2: total household income vs household earnings by quintile